What is influencer marketing in healthcare?

 Sarah’s Instagram following has grown rapidly to more than 62,000 at the time of writing this.
 Her dialogue from the front lines of patient care capture some of the highs and lows of nursing.
 In a recent moving Instagram post, she said that caring for dying patients during the pandemic “…feels like some of the most important work that I have ever done as a nurse.”

-Nurse Sarah is also using Instagram to play a role as a sponsored social media influencer.
-Brands send Flanagan products to try out, or develop a longer term relationship with her in return for product placement in her content.
+Nurse Sarah is also using Instagram to play a role as a sponsored social media medical influencer.
+Brands send Flanagan products to try out, or develop a longer-term relationship with her in return for product placement in her content.
 In her interview with the New York Post, she describes how FIGS sends her new scrubs every month in return for her promotional support.

-But FIGS is not the only brand to have discovered the power of healthcare influencers.
+But FIGS is not the only brand to have discovered the power of influencer marketing in healthcare.
 In one post, Flanagan talks about how drinking Som has helped her sleep better, and offers tips for sleeping when on night shift, before declaring that the product was sent to her for evaluation.